rhernandog/gsap-react-guide/README.md

 ## Changelog

+#### Version 1.1.1
+- Synced content from the article.md file and the live content on GreenSock's blog.

 #### Version 1.1.0
 - Fixes implicit returns in `ref` callbacks.
 - Adds `constructor` method to each sample and passes the `props` to the `super` call.